The Complexity of Hip Dysplasia (HD) in Dogs

 LTV4: 6 or 8 lumbar vertebrae

-An important question arises regarding whether Lumbosacral Transitional Vertebrae (LTV), a condition that affects the spinal structure, could be a contributing factor to HD.
+An important question is whether Lumbosacral Transitional Vertebrae (LTV), a condition affecting the spinal structure, could be a contributing factor in HD.
 Berg et al. (2024) suggest that LTV may induce HD by altering the body´s biomechanics, increasing the load on the hips and potentially leading to joint damage.
-Even though there are substantial differences among breeds, this study indicates that LTV type 2 and type 3 are associated with the development of mild and severe HD.
-This raises an important question: could some of the cases of HD thought being attributed to genetics result from LTV?
+Although there are significant differences among breeds, this study suggests that LTV type 2 and type 3 may be associated with the development of mild and severe HD.
+This raises an important question: could some cases of HD thought to be attributable to genetics result from LTV?
 The above mentioned study by Berg et al. (2024) identified Ridgebacks as one of the breeds with the highest LTV prevalence among 14 breeds, at above 40% incidence of LTV 1-3.
-In Airedale Terrier however, LTV is not widely screened, and only a few individuals have been evaluated for LTV in Finland and Norway, with results registered in Koiranet and INCOC.fi.
+In the Airedale Terrier, however, LTV is not widely screened, and only a few individuals have been evaluated for LTV in Finland and Norway, with results registered in Koiranet and INCOC.fi.

 Recognising the needs of various breeds and establishing a global standard for LTV screening could highlight this issue and improve our understanding of the true causes of HD.
-This knowledge can transform our perspective on HD, encouraging us to rethink the idea that it’s mainly linked to genetics and instead highlight the importance of LTV screening as an essential aspect of evaluating HD risk in breeding programs.
+This knowledge can transform our perspective on HD, encouraging us to rethink the notion that it’s primarily linked to genetics and to highlight the importance of LTV screening as an essential component of evaluating HD risk in breeding programs.

 Final Thoughts for Breeders

-Managing hip dysplasia (HD) in Airedales and other breeds requires carefully balancing genetic and environmental factors.
-A probably polygenetic inheritance makes it difficult to predict whether a dog will develop HD based solely on its genetics and lineage, especially when many dogs with radiographic evidence of HD show no clinical symptoms.
+Managing hip dysplasia (HD) in Airedales and other breeds requires a careful balance of genetic and environmental factors.
+Polygenic inheritance makes it difficult to predict whether a dog will develop HD solely based on its genetics and lineage, especially when many dogs with radiographic evidence of HD show no clinical signs.
 However, controlled, low-impact exercise during puppyhood, along with maintaining strong muscles in adulthood, can help support joint health and reduce the risk of HD-related issues.

 Additionally, it’s important to consider the impact that HD has on the dog’s quality of life.
 Many dogs diagnosed with HD through X-rays remain clinically healthy, showing no pain or mobility issues.
 We must weigh this against the genetic diversity crisis already affecting breeds like the Airedale and others.
-Disqualifying dogs from breeding solely based on radiographic findings without considering their overall health and contribution to genetic diversity could exacerbate the issue.
-As the breed’s gene pool shrinks, breeders may face even more challenges related to other inherited conditions.
+Disqualifying dogs from breeding solely on the basis of radiographic findings, without considering their overall health and contribution to genetic diversity, could exacerbate the issue.
+As the breed’s gene pool shrinks, breeders may face additional challenges associated with other inherited conditions.
 We cannot afford to “throw the baby out with the bathwater.”

 – – – – –